Comparison between AC & DC Transmission Lines with their Advantages & Disadvantages

 Disadvantages of DC Transmission:

-- Due to commutation problem, electric power can’t be produced at High (DC) Voltage.
+- Due to commutation problems, electric power can’t be produced at High (DC) Voltage.

 - There is a limitation of DC switches and circuit breakers (and they are costly too).